asimakiskydros/QOLE/README.md

 QMDD parsing nature allows for the statevector to be returned in parts (*lazily*), which in general frees the user and the machine from the exponentially heavy memory cost found in most reversible circuits.

-## Installation
+## Installation (NOTE: Not yet operational)

-You can install QOLE as a standalone package through NPM: (*Note: not yet available*)
+You can install QOLE as a standalone package through NPM:

 ```
 npm install qole